Prints 13 # (1 + (2*2) + (10/5) + 3 + 4 + (5 - 6)) (print (+ 1 (* 2 2) (/ 10 5) 3 4 (- 5 6)))

 Just like the

 returns the remainder of division.
 For example,

 (% 10.5 3) is 1.5.
 The lines that begin with

 # are comments.

-underscores used to separate digits into groups.
-A decimal point can be used for floating
+with underscores used to separate digits into groups.
+A decimal point can be

 Numbers can also be in scientific notation such as

-Besides the 5 main arithmetic functions, janet also supports a number of math functions
+Besides the 5 main arithmetic functions, Janet also supports a number of math

-return a real number (never an integer!)
-Bit-wise functions are all prefixed with b.
+number (never an integer!).
+Bit-wise functions are all prefixed with

-See the Core Library API for info on functions in the
+See the Math API for information on functions in the